-Click the button next to the selected configuration and choose Run with 'RbSpy Profiler' 'configuration name'.
+Click the button next to the selected configuration and choose Run 'configuration name' with 'RbSpy Profiler'.

 Attach the profiler to a running process

-To attach the profiler to the Ruby/Rails process already running on your machine, do the following:
+To attach the profiler to a process already running on your machine, do the following:

 Select the required process from the popup and press Enter.

 The profiling session will be stopped automatically after stopping an application.
 To stop the profiling session manually, do the following: